czet88/Branch-and-Benders_FUMND/README.txt

 from the paper-"Exact algorithms based on Benders decomposition for the multicommodity uncapacitated fixed-charge network design"

 Step 0
-The Makefile must be updated to include the path to CPLEX in your local computer.
+The Makefile found in the src folder must be updated to include the path to CPLEX in your local computer.

 Step 1
-Copy codes into your computer and type make to generate the Ben executable and other programming objects
+LINUX: Clone the repo into your computer and then run ./build.sh (After having updated your CPLEX path in the makefile)

+Windows: A Visual Studio 2019 Community project is included in the repo.
+You can open it and use it directly.
+You will still need to add your paths in the project settings.

 Step 2
-To execute, type "./Ben $NAME_OF_INPUT  $NAME_OF_OUTPUT"
+LINUX: To execute, type "./Ben $NAME_OF_INPUT  $NAME_OF_OUTPUT"

+Windows: Run using Ctrl+F5

 /*********************************/
 Structure of the input file